gongqilin/API/my_application/add_application.md

     </tr>
     <tr>
         <td><a name="applicationScope">Scope</a></td>
         <td>The API Application/Client Scope.
 Please see [API Scopes](../api_scopes/README.md) for more details.
-Currently the supported type is 'Developer'.
+Currently the only supported type is 'Developer'.
         </td>
         <td>Yes</td>
     </tr>
 </table>

-Once you have entered the necessary information, ensure you have read and agreed to the the Terms and Conditions.
+Once you have entered the necessary information, ensure you have read and agreed to the Terms and Conditions.

 ![Save New Application](../images/SaveNewApplication.png)

-Select '**Save**' as displayed above to add the API Application/client.
+Select **Save** as displayed above to add the API Application/Client.
 The Application will be added and you will be redirected to the [Edit Application Details](edit_application.md) page.

 ![Close New Application](../images/CloseNewApplication.png)

-The **Close** button, as displayed above will discard any information you have added and take the user to the Application List page.
+The **Close** button, as displayed above will discard any information you have added and take the user to the **Application List** page.

 ####Success Messages